NJUyued/RDA4RobustSSL/README.md

 Code for ***RDA: Reciprocal Distribution Alignment for Robust Semi-supervised Learning***.

-Authors: Duan Yue, Qi Lei, Wang Lei, Zhou Luping and Shi Yinghuan.
+Authors: Yue Duan, Lei Qi, Lei Wang, Luping Zhou and Yinghuan Shi.

 Our paper is accepted by **ECCV2022** 🎉🎉.
 Thanks to users.